froggyinwonder/solasakicomics/writings/sample-writing.md

 ---
 title: "Welcome to Solasaki CMS"
-date: 2025-01-01
+date: 2025-12-01
 ---

-This is your first CMS-powered writing.
-You can delete it anytime from the CMS dashboard.
+ I'll post something soon!
+You can read the comics for now!!